A numerical method for oscillatory integrals with coalescing saddle points: Introduction and statement of results

 Assume that the polynomial $p_{n,\delta}$ of degree $n$ satisfies \eqref{eq:orthogonality} with $\delta=c \omega^{2/3}$ and that it has $n$ distinct finite roots $t_{n,k}$.
 For fixed $\delta$ and increasing $\omega$, which implies $c = {\mathcal O}(\omega^{-2/3})$, the error for the quadrature rule $Q[f]$ given by \eqref{eq:rule} is

 \end{theorem}

+In the statement of the theorem, the integral is explicitly localized around the origin in a disk of radius $r>0$ in order to capture the contribution of the stationary points, as mentioned above.
+The precise value of $r$ is not relevant for the asymptotic result, as long as $r$ is strictly positive: singularities of the integrand away from the real line have only an exponentially small (in $\omega$) effect on the integral.
+Note that in the described regime the parameter $c$ decreases asymptotically with increasing $\omega$, hence ultimately the two stationary points at $\pm \sqrt{c}$ are inside the disk with fixed radius $r$.

 We describe the numerical method in \S\ref{sect_numerical_method}.
 Numerical examples are included in \S\ref{sect_experiments} and the experiments in that section highlight several interesting features of the quadrature approach.
 These features are analyzed and explained theoretically in \S\ref{sect_analysis}, which includes also proofs of Theorems \ref{thm:existence_even} and \ref{thm:smalldelta} above.
 A brief asymptotic error analysis is carried out in \S\ref{sect_error_analyis}, leading to the proof of Theorem \ref{thm:error}.
-Finally, the construction of the quadrature rule is detailed in \S\ref{sect_construction}.
+The construction of the quadrature rule is detailed in \S\ref{sect_construction}.
 Here, the major complication is the fact that the rule depends on two parameters, $\omega$ and $c$, and has to be computable efficiently on the fly in applications.
-We end the paper in \S\ref{sect_application} with an example application to a problem that attracts current interest in the literature on numerical methods for oscillatory integrals \cite{dominguez2011filonclenshawcurtis,ledoux2012interpolatory,huybrechs2012superinterpolation}.
+The applicability of the method is extended to other integrals with coalescing saddles in \S\ref{s:genericphase}, and an example is shown in \S\ref{sect_application} for a problem that attracts current interest in the literature on numerical methods for oscillatory integrals \cite{dominguez2011filonclenshawcurtis,ledoux2012interpolatory,huybrechs2012superinterpolation}.